SBI Foreign Exchange in India: All you need to know

 If you are already an SBI account holder, and you need to send money from India to abroad, you can do it at an SBI branch with their Remittance from India system.

 Remittance from India is an online system that is available at every SBI branch.
-You can send up to 91 different currencies, including:
+You can send more than 91 different currencies, including:

 USD, GBP, EUR, AUD, SGD, and CAD.

 If you would rather send the money online from India, you can through the SBI Retail Online Banking platform.
-But you will only be able to send money in these following currencies:
+You can send money in over 25 currencies, including::

 USD, GBP, EUR, AUD and SGD